Elderflower and Lemon Mimosas are light, refreshing cocktails with soft floral bouquets. So delicious for brunches and warm afternoons!

 ♡ Make-Ahead - Lemon Simple Syrup can be made up to 5 days in advance.

-♡ Portion Sizing - The number of servings this recipe makes is dependent on the size of the glassware.
+♡ Portion Sizing - The number of servings this recipe makes depends on the glassware size.
 For best results, glasses should not exceed 7.5 ounces.
 Champagne flutes are classically pretty and crystal juice glasses are timeless as well.

 ♡ Reduce Overspill - Sparkling wine can be very fizzy and judging how much to pour can be tricky.
 Always add sparkling wine to the glass before the simple syrup.
 Then add more bubbly to top off the glass.